-How to determine Node.JS version from code
+How to check Node.JS version from code

 This can be especially helpful with command line scripts.
 Early on by checking the version you can inform the user if they aren’t meeting the requirements and provide upgrade information or instructions.